A history of the various buildings and organizations that have been focal points during the growth of NC State University.

 Gerald Orlando Theodore Erdahl was hired as the first college union director in September 1949, thus starting the College Union idea at North Carolina State College.

-In the Spring of 1951, the first College Union was assembled to begin planning for the following academic year.
+In Spring 1951, the College Union as an organization was assembled to begin planning for the following academic year.
 This group was comprised of the Board of Directors (later called Student Centers Board of Directors) and a Board of Chairman (later called the Union Activities Board).

-The College Union was officially open and dedicated.
+The North Carolina State College Union building was officially opened and dedicated.
 The building later became the Erdahl-Cloyd Wing of the D.H.
 Hill Library in the 1970s.
 It was built by T.A.
 Loving and Co.

 The Erdahl-Cloyd Student Union is named for Jerry Erdahl and Edward Cloyd, administrators in Student Affairs.